Freedom from Negative Emotions

 No. I could only imagine that I was affected by the mind, or by the sensation.
 But, I wouldn't really be affected.

 Right on.
 Awareness, yourself, can never be affected by the mind, or by sensation.
 Deeper still we can reveal why, in the essential truth, Awareness cannot be affected by the mind, by sensation or by any form or phenomena that exists.
-The reason is that Awareness is not separate from anything that exists.
-Noticing that Awareness is aware of something is all the confirmation we need of the unity of Awareness and that something.
-Awareness could not be aware of something that was separate from itself.
-Awareness and the 'something', whatever it is, must share their essential Reality.
+The reason for this imperturbability is that Awareness is not separate from everything that exists.
+Rather, Awareness is the essential Substance and Reality of all that exists.
+Just as a screen cannot be affected or perturbed by the movie that appears within it, Awareness cannot be affected or perturbed by the movie of phenomena that appear within it.

-There is only one essential Reality to all that exists, and that Reality is Awareness itself, your very own self.
 Being one indivisible wholeness, there is no possibility of Awareness separating from itself to issue forth an action to itself.
 As such, it remains unaffected by everything that appears within itself, just as the sky remains unaffected by the play of clouds, wind, storms, hurricanes that appear within it.
-See thoughts, sensations and perceptions appearing like weather systems within your wide open sky, and see that you are eternally free from their influence.